Code-Institute-Submissions/ShellyBrady-PP2-Collective-Nouns-Quiz/README.md

 In the GitHub repository, navigate to the Settings tab and choose Pages.
 From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-Issue I had when deploying: my project was private and so when I went into Github Pages the drop down list was not there.
-I had to go and make my project live before returning to continue deployong my website as directed.

 The live link can be found here -[Collective Noun Quiz](https://shellybrady.github.io/PP2-Collective-Nouns-Quiz/)